Key (character): Powers and abilities

 Originally, the Key carried a blaster in the shape of a key.
-The psycho-chemicals he created also allowed him to access the 90 percent of the human brain that is untapped.
-This vastly increased his intelligence and expanded his range of senses.
-The Key also had a large number of henchmen known as Key-Men, who acted as bodyguards and who had enough limited fighting skills to delay heroes (and allow the Key to effect an escape).
+The psycho-chemicals he created also allowed him to access the unused portions of the brain, giving him enhanced intelligence and senses.

 The Key is a master of chemistry, and utilizes chemicals (most often in the form of drugs) as weapons.
 He used drugs to bend the Justice League to his will twice, and Batman once.
-More recently, the Key created a programmable psycho-virus that initiates a dream-like state that allows the Key to produce structured hallucinations.
+More recently, the Key created a programmable hallucinogenic psycho-virus.
 He created a machine that allowed him to steal energy from the mind of the infected person, and conceivably could make him the most powerful telepath in the universe (even able to open dimensional doorways at will).

 The Key has shown an extraordinary capacity for creating androids and various kinds of machines.
-Aside from building his own Key-Man servant (which has some resistance to physical attacks and limited offensive capabilities), he was able to control the highly advanced Amazo android as well.
+Aside from building his own Key-Man servant (which has some resistance to physical attacks and limited offensive capabilities), he was able to control Amazo as well.
 The Key built weapons and other devices capable of harnessing stellar radiation for their power, altering the Moon's orbit, harnessing dream-energy, and regenerating his own body using radiation.
 On one occasion, the Key developed a "vibrational prison" which was capable of immobilizing a wide range of heroes (including Superman).
-More recently, the Key altered his key-blaster so that instead of firing energy bolts, it fires psycho-chemicals which can disable practically any living organism.
+More recently, the Key altered his key-blaster so that instead of firing energy bolts, it fires debilitating psycho-chemicals.